-Auto-Owners Insurance keeps a similarly low profile; coverage is available in only 26 states.
-Customers say the company offers a smooth claims process and personable service through its extensive network of local agents.
+Another low-profile but highly rated insurer is Auto-Owners Insurance.
+Coverage is available in only 26 states, but customers say the company offers a smooth claims process and personable service through its extensive network of local agents.
 Policyholders also say they're mostly happy with premiums and the variety of available discounts, but some complain that plans aren't as flexible as those offered by competitors.
 Though 24-hour service is available, customers are expected to work with agents directly when they're available, a potential drawback depending on the type of service you prefer.

-Like Amica and Auto-Owners, Erie Insurance flies under the radar.
+Like Amica Mutual and Auto-Owners, Erie Insurance typically flies under the radar.
 Customers report high levels of satisfaction with service and claims experiences.
 Erie also grabs the top spot in a national survey of customers' car insurance shopping experiences, with its local agents receiving particularly high marks.
-However, this regional company only offers coverage in 11 states, mostly the mid-Atlantic and Midwest.
+In one owner survey, it gets very good ratings for claims processing, but is slightly lower in value -- and some say it is pricier than other options.
+Erie offers some other impressive benefits that most other insurers charge extra for, such as transportation expenses after an accident, travel costs, personal property and locksmith services.
+In addition, Erie waives your deductible if you are in an accident with another Erie policy holder.
+However, the big drawback to Erie Insurance is that it only offers coverage in 11 states, mostly the mid-Atlantic and Midwest.